evanx/webserva/README.md

 - It's a <a>database</a> as per Redis - see http://redis.io/topics/introduction
 - It's a <b>web database</b> because it is accessed via HTTPS

-It's goal is to serve data at speed to a web audience, leveraging Nginx, Redis Cluster, CloudFlare, and our Node microservices for access control and accounting.

-It's for everyone because its easy to store data by key, with lists, sets and sorted sets to keep track of things.
+You store data by key in a "keyspace," and can use lists, sets and sorted sets to keep track of things.
 There is more to come e.g. geographical data courtesy of Redis 3.2.

+The goals of WebServa are to provide:
+- instant serverless databases, called "keyspaces"
+- private, shared and public keyspaces
+- access control to keyspaces and their keys
+- publish data and views to web audiences of any size

+Under the hood we use Nginx, Redis, the CloudFlare.com CDN service, and our own opensource software, namely https://github.com/evanx/rquery.

-Try demo: https://demo.redishub.com/create-ephemeral.
+Try our demo: https://demo.redishub.com/create-ephemeral.
 This endpoint creates a new ephemeral keyspace with a TTL of 10 minutes, for demonstration purposes.
 This is assigned an "unguessable" 12 character keyspace name.

 <img src='http://evanx.github.io/images/rquery/redishub-welcome.png'/>